 OUR ANNUAL FIRE PREVENTION OPEN HOUSE will be held on Wednesday, Oct.
 05, 2016 from 5 – 7 p.m. at the Pownalborough Station.
-We will have lots of material information on fire prevention and what to do in case of a fire.
+We will have lots of information on fire prevention and what to do in case of a fire.
 The firefighters will show the gear they have to wear while on a call.
 They will answer questions about their duties, the types of equipment they deal with, the different fire trucks and any other questions that come up.
 We’ll have hot dogs, hamburgers, cold drinks, games for the kids, door prizes, raffles and many different fire trucks from other towns.
 And, don’t forget, “Sparky the Fire Dog” will be there too.
 Please take the time to bring your family & friends to this very important annual event.

 Also, we want to remind you that this would be a good of year to check the batteries in your smoke & CO2 detectors and make sure your chimney, furnace, stove or other heating equipment is clean and safe for the upcoming winter season.

 As we live in such a rural community, surrounded by large areas of woods, grasslands, swamps and rivers, we have had a number of times when we had difficulty getting to an emergency…a woods fire deep in a wooded lot, a lost child or hunter, a snowmobiler, snowshoer, ice fishing person or someone in or near the water needing help where we couldn’t get into with our standard apparatus.
 Due to these issues where time and equipment are so essential, the Dresden Fire Department is still accepting donations to be used for special equipment for the UTV.
 At this time, we are raising money to purchase some tracks that will be a great asset for the winter months when we have a lot of snow.
 This will give us greater access through woods, etc. if there an emergency such as a snowmobile accident or other calls when we need to go through snow covered areas.
 Your donation is greatly appreciated (and it is tax deductible).
 Thank you.